* Initial claims, GDP data on tap

 By Chuck Mikolajczak

-NEW YORK, Dec 5 (Reuters) - U.S. stock index futures were little changed on Thursday, ahead of data on the labor market and economic growth that may help investors assess whether the Federal Reserve may accelerate its timetable to wind down its monetary stimulus.
+NEW YORK, Dec 5 (Reuters) - U.S. stock index futures were little changed on Thursday, ahead of data on the labor market and economic growth that may help investors assess whether a wind-down of Federal Reserve stimulus is imminent.

-S&P 500 futures gained 1.1 points and slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures were flat and Nasdaq 100 futures added 6.75 points.
+* S&P 500 futures slipped 0.9 point and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures shed 9 points and Nasdaq 100 futures added 3.5 points.

-Costco Wholesale Corp’s November same-store sales fell short of analysts’ expectations, as lower gasoline prices and weak foreign currencies dampened a five percent increase in the company’s monthly net sales.
-Its shares slipped 1.1 percent to $121.65 in light premarket trade.
+* Costco Wholesale Corp’s November same-store sales fell short of analysts’ expectations, as lower gasoline prices and weak foreign currencies dampened a five percent increase in the company’s monthly net sales.